inkdot7/Mesy-Unpacker/README.md

 ### How it works
 The code uses sequentially three programs to Unpack
 1. Run_unpack.sh: A simple bash script that searches for the desired file unzips and calls the other two programs.
-2. Interpreter.py: Pyhton scrip used to obtain the module configuration.
+2. Interpreter.py: Python scrip used to obtain the module configuration.
 Information on the module order (and many other things) is stored in the FA modules.
 This script does a "quick" read of the hex and locates the hex patterns associated with the event declaration and the module starts using a dictionary.
 The info is transcribed to a configuration script for the unpacker.
 (More info in the script)
 3. Unpack_mvme: Unpacker does a slow read of the file and transcribes to the root.
 Each module has a custom class with the appropriate transcription methods (src folder) folder.
 All classes inherit from the ModuleFather.h virtual class (include folder)